Iodine Test Definition

 Principle of Iodine Test

-- Iodine test is based on the fact that polyiodide ions form colored adsorption complex with helical chains of glucose residue of amylase (blue-black), dextrin (black), or glycogen (reddish-brown).
+- The iodine test is based on the fact that polyiodide ions form colored adsorption complex with helical chains of glucose residue of amylase (blue-black), dextrin (black), or glycogen (reddish-brown).

 - Monosaccharides, disaccharides, and branched polysaccharides like cellulose remain colorless.
 Amylopectin produces an orange-yellow hue.